davidrosado4/Data-Science-MSc/Health Data Science/Assignment 2/README.md

 Second assigment.
-Data folder contains the necessary data for running the code.
+Data can be download from the notebook, using a link.